ofeliayorquesta/EzraV1.2/README.md

 ## Scores

-In the Scores folder you'll find pdf files of music scores templates to follow along a guitar riff with live coding.
+In the Scores folder you'll find pdf files of music score templates so to follow along a guitar riff with live coding.
 Download the respective audio files an upload them as samples in tidalcycles to compose over them.
-Or play guitar and sync tidal to the tempo, and add effects both ways.
+Or play the riffs on guitar, sync tidal to your playing tempo, and add effects both ways.